eemani47/Performance-Comparison-of-OFDM-and-OTFS-in-Doubly-Selective-Wireless-Channels/README.md

 and beats ZF by 19×, confirming that the off-diagonal ICI structure carries usable information.

-Two honest caveats.
-The PIC implementation performs *worse* than plain ZF at this operating point; the four-iteration parallel-interference-cancellation loop does not converge under this much ICI and is reported as measured.
+Two results to read carefully.
+PIC performs *worse* than plain ZF at this operating point; the four-iteration parallel-interference-cancellation loop does not converge under this much ICI and is reported as measured.
 And the full-MMSE point rests on 8 bit errors out of 30,720, so its Monte-Carlo precision is roughly ±35%; treat the